Bascil/stock-cli/README.md

 - [Basil Ndonga](https://www.linkedin.com/in/basil-ndonga/)

-If you wish to be added as a contributor to this project let us know.
+If you wish to be added as a contributor to this project let me know.

 ## Security